 Step 5.
 Reinstall the fuel strainer screen back into the fuel intake tube, reconnect the fuel hose over it, and reinstall all the other hoses.

-Watch the carb rebuilding segment of our Honda TRX 400EX carburetor clean video below.
+Watch the carb rebuilding segment of our Honda TRX 400EX carburetor clean and rebuild video below.

 Step 1.
 Reinstall the throttle cable elbow, then reattach the throttle cable and reinstall the plastic throttle cover.